International Convention Centre Sydney: Netball

 During the 2018 Suncorp Super Netball season, the main theatre hosted two netball matches, one an intra-city derby between Giants Netball and the New South Wales Swifts and the other between the Giants and the West Coast Fever.
 Despite not being designed with indoor sport in mind, the theatre was utilised by the league due to a lack of stadium availability elsewhere in the city.
-The venue is unlikely to host netball again, as both clubs will move into a permanent multi-purpose facility at the Sydney Olympic Park Tennis Centre in 2020.
+The venue has not hosted any further netball, as both clubs have since moved into a permanent multi-purpose facility at the Sydney Olympic Park Tennis Centre.